Peter J. Krumholz

-Peter Krumholz is a civil litigator who specializes in high-stakes appellate and trial court litigation.
+Peter Krumholz is a litigator who assists clients in a wide range of substantive areas, including commercial litigation and employment law.
+He focuses on high-stakes appellate litigation and trial court litigation.

 Mr. Krumholz has successfully handled numerous criminal and civil appeals in both federal and state appellate court, and he frequently writes amicus briefs to the Colorado Supreme Court on behalf of a wide range of organizations.
 He also has been appointed by the Tenth Circuit Court of Appeals to represent criminal defendants in death penalty appeals.

 As a former Assistant United States Attorney, Mr. Krumholz has extensive jury trial experience.
 He also has defended numerous employers in employment discrimination cases arising from Title VII of the Civil Rights Act, the Age Discrimination in Employment Act, the Americans with Disabilities Act, and other federal and state employment laws.
 Some of Mr. Krumholz representation includes:

 - Williams v.
 Trammell, 539 Fed.
 Appx.
 844 (10th 2013)